Take a Kid Fishing

 Growing up in Missouri I loved to fish.
 My dad introduced me to fishing at a young age.
 It was one of the things I loved to do with my dad.
 Just my dad and I and some fishing poles.
 It seemed like we always caught fish.
 But even if we didn’t, we had a good time.
 I have four older brothers so when dad would go fishing with just me it made me feel like I was getting a special treat.
 As you can imagine with five boys in the house getting one on one time is hard to come by.

-Even with my older boys they do like to fish.
+Even my older boys like to fish.
 If the conditions are right, they would go fishing if I asked them to.
 Typically, every year we take a trip to Arkansas to do some trout fishing.
 Everyone in the family from my brothers and their kids and my kids get up at the break of dawn and head out to do some fishing.
 And my boys usually want to be there and fish.
-Usually the weather is cooler at that time in the morning and the fishing is good as we try to fish at a stocked lake.
+Usually, the weather is cooler at that time in the morning and the fishing is good as we try to fish at a stocked lake.
 So those factors help in their decision to go.

 My youngest son is a different story.
-I would be very surprised if he out grows fishing.
+I would be very surprised if he outgrows fishing.
 It seems like every day he asks me when is the next time we can go fishing.
 In the summer when he is out of school and the days are longer, he wants to go every night after I get home from work.
 And if we are not busy on the weekends, he always asks me every Saturday and Sunday.
 “Dad can we go fishing today?”.
 Most of the time it’s a yes from me.

-Why take them fishing?
+Why take a kid fishing?

 When you take a kid fishing it gets them outdoors and away from electronics.
 One of the toughest things to do is prying my kids from their screens.
 Be it video games, online videos, or just regular TV, they are always trying to sit in front of a screen.
-As parents sometimes we use that screen as a baby sitter when they are younger to keep them entertained.
+As parents sometimes we use that screen as a babysitter when they are younger to keep them entertained.
 But that habit continues and amplifies as they get older and their minds crave that addiction.
 It is a hard habit to break even for adults.
-There are also a large list of health benefits of being outside and getting exposed to the outdoors.
+There is also a large list of health benefits of being outside and getting exposed to the outdoors.

 Fishing with your kids also provides a unique bond.
 This bond happens any time you spend one on one time with your kids where they get all of your attention.
 All of those times I fished with my dad made a precious long-term memory of good times.
 I will never forget those times he took me fishing.
 And if you keep it fun and encourage them, they will never forget the time you spend with them.

 Fishing also teaches your kids patience.
 In a day and age where everything has to be instant, patience is a hard skill to work on.
 In 1995, we had the internet.
-But we also had dial up internet.
-I imagine people today would go nuts if they had to use the internet on a dial up connection.
+But we also had dial-up internet.
+I imagine people today would go nuts if they had to use the internet on a dial-up connection.
 That is because most of us have lost the skill of patience.

-Where to take them fishing?
+Where to take a kid fishing?

 If you are an experienced fisherman then take them somewhere you know.
 I typically started my kids at a small lake or pond where the bank is well maintained and it was easily accessible to fish.
-I also try to make sure there wasn’t a lot of trees around.
-There is nothing more frustrating than losing hooks and line to tree branches.
+I also try to make sure there weren’t a lot of trees around.
+There is nothing more frustrating than losing hooks and lines to tree branches.
 If the location has a dock to get further away from shore and trees that is a good place for a starting angler, just make sure they have a life jacket if they don’t know how to swim.

 What are you waiting for?